The Italian Past Participle

 I don’t think Mario told me the truth.

-Construction: imperfect subjunctive tense of avere or essere + past participle
+Construction: imperfect subjunctive of avere or essere + past participle

 Avevo paura che non avessero risolto quel problema.